Unikie/wso2-esb-custom-callout-mediator/README.md

 * Oracle Java 6 & 7
 * WSO2 ESB
-    * Vfs mediator has been tested with WSO2 ESB versions 4.5.1 & 4.8.1
+    * Custom Callout Mediator has been tested with WSO2 ESB versions 4.5.1 & 4.8.1

 #### Development